Some people think that investing is expensive and costs a lot of money.

 Micro-investing into ETFs or managed funds means you can leverage their research for your own gain.

-For example, at Spaceship, our in-house Spaceship Voyager Investment Team researches the long-term trends we think will be profitable, and the companies that we think fulfil our ‘Where the World is Going’ criteria therein, to include in our Spaceship Universe and Spaceship Earth managed funds.
+For example, at Spaceship, our in-house Spaceship Voyager Investment Team researches the long-term trends we think have growth potential, and the companies that we think fulfil our 'Where the World is Going' criteria therein, to include in our Spaceship Universe and Spaceship Earth managed funds.

 Rules-based portfolios, such as the Spaceship Origin Portfolio or Vanguard MSCI Index, instead follow rules such as 'include the biggest stocks on the stock market', or 'include the biggest stocks in a particular industry or country'.